 Lighting is an extensive subject and can be quite technical.
-The key to answering lighting questions correctly on each exam section —IDFX, IDPX, or PRAC 2.0 — is to understand the different lighting systems.
+The key to answering lighting questions correctly on each exam section —IDFX, IDPX, or PRAC— is understanding the different lighting systems.

 Lighting system types

-Low-voltage fixtures require a larger sized transformer to “step down” the voltage from 120 to 12 volts.
+Low-voltage fixtures require a transformer to “step down” the voltage from 120 to 12 volts.
 But they also tend to be smaller in size and have more control of the beam spread.

-Low voltage lighting can include incandescents like MR16s (usually a halogen, or type of incandescent) and LEDs
+Low voltage lighting can include incandescents like MR16s (usually a halogen or incandescent) and LEDs.

 Different light systems direct or throw light into space in different patterns or directions.
-You should be able to choose based upon whether the purpose of the lighting is decorative, task, or fill – ambient lighting.
+The best choice is based upon whether the purpose of the lighting is decorative, task, or fill/ambient lighting.

 You'll need to be familiar with each type listed below and the scenarios where each is appropriate to enhance the functions of the space.

 - General diffuse

 You'll need to be familiar with how each type of lamping (bulb type) is designated, color rendering, cost, efficiency, and pros/cons of these light source types: